red5pro/streaming-android/app/src/main/java/red5pro/org/testandroidproject/tests/PublishCamera2Test/README.md

 # Publish Camera2

 The Camera2 API offers a robust suite of controls for a device's camera.
 While it's still possible to use the Camera API for simpler use-cases, note that it is deprecated.
-Instead, the Android developer documents recommend using the Camera2 and CameraX APIs.
+Instead, the Android developer documention recommends using the Camera2 and CameraX APIs.
 See the [Camera API](https://developer.android.com/guide/topics/media/camera) and [Camera2 API](https://developer.android.com/training/camera2) Developer Documentation for more information.

 ### Example Code